jongpants/Personaltrainer/README.md

 </br>

-**The pictures shown below are quite low quality without clicking on them to see the actual picture file**
+**The pictures shown below are quite low quality without zooming in or clicking on them to open the actual picture file**

 <h1>Customers Tab and Trainings Tab</h1>